softworkz/emby-wiki/Items-by-name.md

 This will return an item with identical structure to normal library items.
 From there images can be downloaded as necessary.
 See the built-in documentation for all the related endpoints and parameters.

 ## Querying for items by name

+In addition to individual retrieval, there are querying endpoints that will return lists of these items.